How to Get Rid of Potato Bugs? I Swear! This is the Answer to Your Problem

 Potato bugs are essentially a general term.
 These may refer to Colorado potato beetles, a type of ladybug that has distinctive physical features: black spots on red upper part, yellow and black stripes.
 They may also be California potato bugs, which are also known as Jerusalem crickets or flea beetles that look like a combination of crickets, locusts and grasshoppers.
 Regardless, these are insets that can destroy your potatoes.
 The bottom line is to eliminate them from infesting your plant and prevent them from coming back.

 What are Ways on How to Get Rid of Potato Bugs?

 Basically, there are two options on how to get rid of potato bugs.
-You can choose to do it on your own or call some professional help from an experienced gardener or an exterminator.
+You can choose to do it on your own or call some professional help from a lawn care company or an exterminator.
 To help you save some money, it’s best that you just learn how to do the process yourself.

 Once you have decided to do it alone, and maybe with a little assistance from your family members or friends, think hard if going for pesticide-free solution is a good choice.
 To tell you the truth, it’s best to stay natural and use less (or never) chemical-formulated solutions as much as possible.

 Also, killing the insects is not the end solution.
 If you want a long-term and effective way on how to get rid of potato bugs, eliminating (not killing) them is the most excellent choice.

 You must be aware of the fact that both the adult beetles and their larvae (eggs) feed on the leaves of potatoes.
 You can easily see bugs upon a closer look.
 But damaged leaves and foliage are the positive indications of infestation.

 2. Assess the Damage